cadbox1/glue-stack/docs/Building Glue Stack.md

 8. Open Chrome and go to [http://localhost:8080/](http://localhost:8080/)

 9. Notice how everything is secure by default

+10. Commit your changes using the second menu item on the left.
+Just like before you can stage all or individual files and write a commit message saying "first running spring boot commit"

 10. Configure Spring Security